 No employer should pressure or bully their employees into staying quiet about a problem.
 If a company is open to communicating and to listening to the issues within their company, then they’re also a company that truly values and cares about its workers.

-Luckily, there are some great resources that exist today to check in with companies to see what their employees have to say about them.
+Luckily, some great resources exist today to check in with companies to see what their employees have to say about them.
 Glassdoor.com or Indeed.com are great places to research potential employers and find out if they respect work-life boundaries.

 When work becomes the only thing in your life, it’s hard to maintain a healthy work-life balance.
 However, having boundaries with your employer is crucial to feeling valued, respected, and overall happy to work for them.

 Missing out on important moments in your personal life because a job is too demanding is mentally and physically draining — and simply unacceptable.
 It’s time to step away from the toxic work environment and find a better work so that you can finally begin enjoying your life inside and outside of work again.